Plutoo51/frontend-case-study/eteration/README.md

 ## Available Scripts

-Before the start project you must install the mui and dom packages
+Before the start project you must install the packages

 ### `npm install`
-### `npm i react-router-dom`

 In the project directory, you can run: